 Career or Salary Outlook for Nursing Assistants

-The BLS also reported that nursing assistants earned a median annual wage of $25,710 in 2015.
-Salaries and employment opportunities may vary by location and employment; the majority of nursing assistants work in nursing homes, hospitals and long-term care facilities.
+The BLS also reported that nursing assistants earned a median annual wage of $29,660 in 2019.
+Salaries and employment opportunities may vary by location and employment; the majority of nursing assistants work in nursing homes, hospitals and retirement care facilities.

 A high school diploma or equivalent may be all that's required to become a nursing assistant, although most employers require some sort of training.
 Colleges and vocational and technical schools often offer nursing aide training programs.
 Nurse assistant programs usually result in a diploma or certificate and can be completed in less than a year.